Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Asymptotic Behaviour of PARS

 A computationally natural question is if the result of computing an element $\mm$ is well defined.
-We analyze it in \refsec{QARS} --putting this question in a more general, but also simpler, context.

-In fact, most properties of the asymptotic behaviours of PARS are not specific to probability, and are best understood when focusing only on the essentials, abstracting from the details of the formalism.
+We analyze it in \refsec{QARS}---putting this question in a more general, but also simpler, context.
+In fact, most properties of the asymptotic behaviours of PARSs are not specific to probability, and are best understood when focusing only on the essentials, abstracting from the details of the formalism.
+Before doing so, we build an intuition by informally investigating the notions of normalization, termination, and unique normal form in our concrete setting.